keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 Something to keep in mind:

-> You absolutely, one-hundred percent can over eat protein.
+> You absolutely, one hundred percent can overeat protein.
 It is stored in your body mostly as fat.
 Supplement with caution.

 So, going back to fad, macro-based diets.
-Honestly, protein is the one I don't really have a problem with in regards to fad diets.
+Honestly, protein is the one I don't really have a problem with regarding fad diets.
 Protein should comprise fifteen to thirty percent of your daily caloric intake.
 Most fad diets are actually spot on in this macro dosage.
 If you're looking at a high-protein, low-carbohydrate diet, I'd say refer back to the section where I go on and on about not getting enough nutrients from just protein and fat.

 ## Overall TL;DR:

 All this is to say one simple thing: The best diet---for weight loss in otherwise healthy individuals---is one of balance and variety.
-Find foods that are nutrient-dense, have limited added sugars, and limited saturated fats.
+Find nutrient-dense foods and take in limited added sugars and saturated fats.
 Eat complex carbohydrates.
 And for the love of all that's Holy:

 > Have an open mind!
 Try new foods!

 We don't need fad diets to tell us how to lose weight.
-We just need a little bit of education, a little sense of humor, and a little bit of will power to get those bad habits out of our system.
+We just need a little bit of education, a little sense of humor, and a little bit of willpower to get those bad habits out of our system.

 The last thing I'll say, and I swear it will be my last.